 The flavonoid antioxidants we saw earlier, namely lutein and zeaxanthin, are known to protect one from lung and mouth cancers.
-Chives are also rich in fiber, and this helps prevent colon cancer.
-And like other members of the family, chives also contain allicin, an important antioxidant known to prevent breast cancer.
+Chives are also rich in fiber, and this helps to prevent colon cancer.
+And like other members of the family, chives also contain allicin, an important antioxidant known to help prevent breast cancer.

 Various studies have shown that allium vegetables (those containing allicin) possess inhibiting effects on the cancers of the stomach and esophagus.
 Chives also help your body produce glutathione, which is an agent that enables your body to identify the cancer-causing substances and eliminate them.
 Studies have shown that chives can help prevent prostate cancer as well (1).
 Numerous other studies also talk about the anti-cancer effects of chives and other members of their family (2).

 The allicin in chives bags the credit again.
 It is an organosulfur and is known to help lower cholesterol and blood pressure levels.
 Allicin releases nitric oxide in the bloodstream, which reduces the stiffness of the blood vessels as well as blood pressure.
 And the quercetin in chives reduces the build-up of plaque in the arteries.

 Allicin not only helps to lower the levels of bad cholesterol (LDL cholesterol) but also increases good cholesterol levels (HDL cholesterol) – which, again, is good for the heart (3).

 Chives enhance circulation as well.
 The vitamin C they contain improves the elasticity of the blood capillaries and iron absorption.
 And the folic acid in chives prevents the constriction of blood vessels